This article was written by Emory and Henry Head Men’s Basketball Coach Ben Thompson.

 In today’s game, we are infatuated with one on one basketball.
 This is probably because most highlights that we see on television are individual achievements.
 However, some of the most important work in basketball is done before a player even catches the ball.
-There are guys that can score, but many times those individuals struggle against teams that really buckle down defensively.
+Some guys can score, but those individuals struggle against teams that really buckle down defensively.
 What really makes a basketball player successful in the guts of the game?

 Moving Without the Ball

-Obviously the first thing we think of is skill and that is an important attribute to have.
-However, there are less “talented” players that get more done, especially against tough minded defensive teams.
+Obviously, the first thing we think of is skill, which is an important attribute to have.
+However, less “talented” players get more done, especially against tough-minded defensive basketball teams.
 These individuals know the value of possessions and getting open.
-Depending on how your team plays, whether it be mainly motion, sets, or a combination of the two, moving without the ball is critical.
+Depending on how your team plays, whether it be mainly motion, basketball set plays, or a combination of the two, moving without the ball is critical.

 Reading the Defender

-Some players have an innate ability to read their defender and figure it out naturally, however, most players do not.
-One of the biggest things that can wreck an offensive scheme is when the defense pushes out so far that the offensive execution becomes ineffective.
-The biggest mistake players make, is they want to take the easy route or push off with their hands; a lot of the time it boils down to laziness.
+Some players have an innate ability to read their defender and figure it out naturally; however, most players do not.
+One of the biggest things that can wreck a great offense in basketball is when the defense pushes out so far that the offensive execution becomes ineffective.
+The biggest mistake players make is they want to take the easy route or push off with their hands; a lot of the time, it boils down to laziness.
 Players who have the discipline to battle and grind with footwork give themselves an advantage against their defender.

 Ways to Get Open

-Some of the best ways to set up your defender are to change the direction of your cuts, change the speed of your cuts, and step in the middle of their stance or into the defender before making a cut.
-Too many times players go through the motions on V-cuts or L-cuts.
-A good V-cut involves changing your speeds and stepping into the middle of a defender’s stance, without pushing off, then sprinting to where you want to make the catch.
+Some of the best ways to set up your defender are to change the direction of your cuts, change the speed of your cuts, and step in the middle of their stance or into the defender before cutting.
+Too many times, players go through the motions on V-cuts or L-cuts.
+A good V-cut involves changing your speeds and stepping into the middle of a defender’s stance without pushing off, then sprinting to where you want to make the catch.

-L-cuts can be similar, but players really give themselves an advantage when they battle for the top foot before they make the cut; the ability to step into your defender and sprint away creates separation.
-Being able to step in the middle of a defender’s stance or into them, puts them back on their heels and for a split second gives the offensive player an advantage.
+L-cuts can be similar, but players really give themselves an advantage when they battle for the top foot before they cut; the ability to step into your defender and sprint away creates separation.
+Being able to step in the middle of a defender’s stance or into them puts them back on their heels and gives the offensive player an advantage for a split second.
 As we know in basketball, sometimes a split-second is the difference between a win and a loss.

-Here is a video and some links to other videos teaching how to use different types of basketball cuts, and types on moving without the ball in basketball game situations.
-It is important that the player is able to read the defender, and then execute the correct type of cut to get open.
-Great basketball coaching is being able to take what you know as a coach, and pass it on to your players to execute.
+Here is a basketball training video and some links to other basketball fundamental teaching videos of how to use different types of basketball cuts and types of moving without the ball in basketball game situations.
+The player must read the defender and then execute the correct type of cut to get open.
+Great basketball coaching is taking what you know as a coach and passing it on to your players to execute.
 So really teach them the details of these different cuts and reads.

-Other types of cuts to use off of a down screen.
+Other types of basketball cuts to use off of a down screen.